1 9 6 0 – 1 9 6 4 (USA)

 Yogi Bear (named after New York Yankee’s catcher Yogi Berra) first appeared as a supporting segment on The Huckleberry Hound Show, although he quickly outgrew second-fiddle status.

 Awarded his own series, Yogi was himself then supported by other cartoons.
-These featured the theatrical lion Snagglepuss (fond of thespian exclamations like “Heavens to Murgatroyd”) and a garrulous duck, Yakky Doodle, who was closely guarded by his pal Chopper (a bulldog).
+These featured the theatrical lion Snagglepuss (pictured) – who was fond of thespian exclamations like “Heavens to Murgatroyd” – and a garrulous duck, Yakky Doodle, who was closely guarded by his pal Chopper (a bulldog).

 The rest of the crew consisted of other Hanna-Barbera mainstays, such as Peter Potamus, Magilla Gorilla, Squiddly Diddly, Augie Doggie and Doggy Daddy.
 The gang encountered a rash of ill-mannered villains, such as Mr Pollution, Lotta Litter, and The Sheik of Selfishness.
 By the end of each episode, the gang would learn an important lesson about working together.